 However, the threat isn’t idle as the threat actor actually publishes one of the victim’s files over the internet.
 Even if the victim sues the Maze, the damage is already done.
-The most recent victims of Maze ransomware are Cognizant, Canon allegedly, Xerox, and industries like healthcare.
+Some big giant companies suffering a Maze ransomware attacks are Cognizant, Canon allegedly, Xerox, etc.

-Recently REvil ransomware made headlines in the news for the latest data breach on media and entertainment lawyers Grubman Shire Meiselas & Sacks.
-This ransomware targeted several A-list celebrities clients of the law firm and leaked their data on the dark web.
+Many times REvil ransomware has made headlines in the news for the data breaches.
+This attack vector is also known for targeting A-list celebrities and leaking their data on the dark web.

-A series of screenshots including a legal document of Madonna’s tour contract and dozens of computer files of celebrities like Bruce Springsteen, Bette Midler, and Barbra Streisand were leaked.
-According to several reports, personal information of stars such as Robert De Niro, Drake, Mariah Carey, Rod Stewart, Elton John, and many more might have been compromised.
+According to The Times, series of screenshots including a legal document of Madonna’s tour contract and dozens of computer files of celebrities like Bruce Springsteen, Bette Midler, and Barbra Streisand were leaked.
+The personal information of stars such as Robert De Niro, Drake, Mariah Carey, Rod Stewart, Elton John, and many more were also put at risk.

 Ryuk uses other malware to infect a system.
 It either uses TrickBot or other means like Remote Desktop Services to gain unauthorized access to a system.
 It uses robust military algorithms such as RSA and AES to encrypt files using a unique key for each executable.

-Ryuk ransomware mainly targets business giants and government agencies that can pay huge ransoms in return.
-It recently targeted a US-based Fortune 500 company, EMCOR and took down some of its IT systems.
+Ryuk ransomware mainly targets business giants and government agencies that can pay huge ransom in return.
+A US-based Fortune 500 company, EMCOR, is one of the victims of this particular attack that took down some of its IT systems.

-It has been discovered targeting Windows and Linux using the Java image format as part of the attack process.
-The Tycoon has been aggressively targeting since the last six months of its discovery but the number of victims seems to be less for now.
+It has been discovered targeting Windows and Linux using the Java image format that is part of the attack process.
+The Tycoon has been aggressively targeting since last year but the number of victims seems to be less for now.

 Reportedly, this ransomware uses different types of techniques that help it to stay hidden.
 Tycoon denies access to the administrator after it infects the system, following an attack on the file servers and domain controller.
 It takes advantage of weak or compromised passwords and is a common attack vector that exploits servers for malware.

 NetWalker, also known as Mailto, is one of the newest variants of the ransomware family.
-Various remote working individuals, enterprises, government agencies as well as healthcare organizations reported being attacked by NetWalker this year.
+Various remote working individuals, enterprises, government agencies as well as healthcare organizations have reported being attacked by NetWalker last year.

 NetWalker ransomware compromises the network of its victim and encrypts all the Windows devices that are connected to it.
-When executed, it uses an embedded configuration which includes ransom note, file names and several configuration operations.
+When executed, it uses an embedded configuration that includes ransom notes, file names, and several configuration operations.